WCTRS

 Click on the questions below to reveal the answers to frequently asked questions.

-• Members have access to a truly international network of transport academics and practitioners, which is the only such worldwide network, with more than 1150 experts interested in transport research, representing over 70 countries
+• Members have access to a truly international network of transport academics and practitioners, with more than 1,150 experts interested in transport research, representing over 70 countries

-• On-line access to the proceedings of past conferences
+• Online access to the proceedings of past World Conferences

-• Liaison with some 30 partner journals, which publish the best conference papers
+• Liaison with some 30 partner journals, which publish the World Conference papers

-• Outreach to international organisations such as the International Transport Forum, World Bank and UNFCCC conferences
+• Outreach to international organizations such as the International Transport Forum, World Bank and UNFCCC conferences

-• WCTRS Young Initiatives including the WCTRS-Y Conference, grants awarded to young researchers, and dedicated newsletters and job information
+• Access to WCTRS Young Initiatives including the WCTRS-Y Conference, grants awarded to young researchers, and dedicated newsletters and job information

-• Opportunities to contribute to the planning of the World Conference in 2019 through participation in Special Interest Groups and other Society activities
+• Opportunities to contribute to the planning of the upcoming World Conference through participation in Special Interest Groups and other Society activities

-If you are interested in transport you are eligible.
-There are no further restrictions and our society appreciates and welcome anyone interested in joining and working with us.
+If you are interested in transportation, you are eligible.
+There are no further restrictions, and our society appreciates and welcomes anyone interested in joining and working with us.

 Please contact the Secretariat at [email protected] for instructions.